johnwaz/javascript-practice/README.md

 - find-intersection

   > Find the intersection of two arrays and list the common values present in each of the arrays.

+- reversed-word

+  > Reversing the letters in a string so the word is displayed backwards.